-Cervical cancer is a type of cancer that usually develops in the cervix of a woman which is the entrance to the vagina.
+Cervical cancer is a type of cancer that develops in the cervix of a woman which is the entrance to the vagina.
 It usually has no symptoms in its early stages.
 If symptoms do occur, they include abnormal vaginal bleeding which is rampant after sex, in between periods and after menopause.

 However, having abnormal bleeding does not necessarily mean that you have contracted cervical cancer.
 However, it should be investigated by your doctor as soon as possible.
 If your doctor thinks that you have contracted the condition, then you should see a specialist immediately.

 Over a period of years, the cells that form the lining on the surface of the cervix usually undergo a number of changes.
 In some cases the cells that were precancerous become cancerous.
 However, the change of the cells in the cervix can be detected at a very early stage thus treatment can be done.
-Check out cervical cancer cells picture on this page.

 Most cases of cervical cancer are usually caused by a virus known as the human papillomavirus.
 HPV I a very common virus that may be transmitted through sexual contact with a man or woman.
 The virus has hundreds of types that are harmless.
 However, some types may cause changes in the cervix that can result in the development of cervical cancer.